delatech/moo-php/README.md

 The above example makes use of 2-legged OAuth, which should be fine for most use-cases.
 If you need 3-legged you need to jump through a load of hoops which are documented in the packManipulator.

+In production usage you almost certainly want to pass a Weasel cache instance in to the Api() constructor.
+If you don't then it will use the default (ArrayCache) which will not persist the Weasel configuration, resulting in Weasel re-parsing everything every time you invoke PHP.
+This will be incredibly slow.
+The only downside to a persistent cache is that (a) they tend to be quite specific to your use case (there's an Apc driven implementation for example) and (b) cache invalidation is hard, which makes development work on MooPhp's internals annoying when caching is on.

 Design
 ------